aramis-lab/clinicadl/docs/Preprocessing/QualityCheck.md

 ### Prerequisites
-You need to execute the `clinica run t1-linear` and `clinicadl extract` pipelines prior to running this task.
+You need to execute the `clinica run t1-linear` and `clinicadl prepare-data` pipelines prior to running this task.

 ### Running the task